 Daniel took over the directorship of The Cantilena Singers from Mark Dawes in 2000, and has to date directed them in around 45 concerts in Cambridge and the surrounding towns and villages.

-Daniel lives in Enfield and works in London, where he is the product manager for an in-development music scoring program for Steinberg, a Hamburg-based company that produces some of the world’s leading music technology products, including Cubase.
+Daniel lives in Enfield and works in London, where he is the product manager for Dorico, a music notation and composition application from Steinberg, a Hamburg-based company that produces some of the world’s leading music technology products, including Cubase.